PennyLeScroche/PennyLeScroche.github.io/notes.md

 mechanize Discovery and exploration, as well as building community. things you might do is explore old places, decipher songs, poems, myths, and recipes, commune with lost gods, and teach others what you've learned.

-Obstacles to overcome are getting people to listen and running from or fighting authority

 Name: Lost Legends

 A stat for moving and other physical tasks - Charge